 12 min read

-Augmented Reality Mobile Apps Development Trends of 2022
+Augmented Reality Mobile Apps Development Trends

 Technology in the mobile app landscape is constantly changing and evolving, with some tech enthusiasts getting hyped over the so-called “next phase of the internet”, Web3, which is essentially web and mobile apps built on decentralized blockchain technology.